-- 128. Forty-four species, including four listed in Annex 1 of the Birds Directive (whooper swan, hen harrier, merlin, golden plover) were recorded from the autumn / winter walked transects within the WSA in 2005-06 (Table 29).
-Four red-listed BoCC species were recorded (skylark, song thrush, starling and twite). - 129.
-Thirty-six species, including three listed in Annex 1 of the Birds Directive (red-throated diver, whooper swan and golden plover) were recorded from autumn / winter walked transects within the ESA in 2003-04 (Table 30).
+136. Forty-four species, including four listed in Annex 1 of the Birds Directive (whooper swan, hen harrier, merlin, golden plover) were recorded from the autumn / winter walked transects within the WSA in 2005-06 (Table 29, Map 86).
+Four red-listed BoCC species were recorded (skylark, song thrush, starling and twite).

+137. Thirty-six species, including three listed in Annex 1 of the Birds Directive (redthroated diver, whooper swan and golden plover) were recorded from autumn / winter walked transects within the ESA in 2003-04 (Table 30).
 Two red-listed BoCC species were recorded (song thrush and starling).
-Ten additional species were recorded from walked transects within the ESA in 2006-07 (Table 31).
-These included two listed in Annex 1 of the Birds Directive (hen harrier and merlin) and one additionally red-listed as a BoCC species (skylark). - 130.
-Two red-throated divers were present at Sand Water in September 2003. - 131.
-An adult female hen harrier was recorded in the Kergord quadrant on 11 February 2006 and a female / 1st calendar year male was present in the Collafirth quadrant on 31 March 2006 (Map 86).
-A single bird was reported from Bixter, on the edge of the Kergord quadrant, in winter 2006-07 (per M Chapman), although it was not seen during surveys of the Viking windfarm site.
-An immature male merlin was recorded chasing a snow bunting in the Collafirth quadrant on 29 October 2005 and a female was seen twice in the Nesting quadrant on 23 March 2006 (Map 86). - 132.
-Golden plover were recorded in the WSA on three occasions, involving between one and 26 birds, in October, November and February.
+Ten additional species were recorded from walked transects within the ESA in 2006-07 (Table 31, Map 87).
+These included two listed in Annex 1 of the Birds Directive (hen harrier and merlin) and one additionally red-listed as a BoCC species (skylark).

+138. Two red-throated divers were present at Sand Water in September 2003.

+139. An adult female hen harrier was recorded in the Kergord quadrant on 11 February 2006 and a female / 1st calendar year male was present in the Collafirth quadrant on 31 March 2006 (Map 86).
+A single bird was reported from Bixter, on the edge of the Kergord quadrant, in winter 2006-07 (seen by M Chapman), although it was not seen during surveys of the Viking windfarm site.
+An immature male merlin was recorded chasing a snow bunting in the Collafirth quadrant on 29 October 2005 and a female was seen twice in the Nesting quadrant on 23 March 2006 (Maps 86 and 87).

+140. Golden plover were recorded in the WSA on three occasions, involving between one and 26 birds, in October, November and February.
 There were 17 sightings in the ESA, involving between one and 26 birds, in the period September to November 2003, February to March 2004, and March 2006.
 Two of the birds seen in March 2006 were displaying.
-The records in both the WSA and ESA were loosely associated with the valley separating the Delting and Collafirth quadrants. - 133.
-Skylark was recorded in the WSA on 21 October 2005 and again on 16 February 2006.
+The records in both the WSA and ESA were loosely associated with the valley separating the Delting and Collafirth quadrants.

+141. Skylark was recorded in the WSA on 21 October 2005 and again on 16 February 2006.
 Small numbers were present in the ESA in March 2006.
 There were three records of song thrush, in October, November and March.
 Flocks of 20 to 100+ starling were recorded in the Collafirth and Delting quadrants (especially associated with settlements at Dale) in October and November 2005; small numbers were also recorded January to March.
 Two twites were seen near Collafirth on 29 October 2005.
-Grasshopper warbler was recorded on several occasions in autumn 2003, including four records of single birds in November. - 134.
-Small numbers of whooper swans were recorded in both the WSA and ESA.
-These are detailed under 'Wintering and passage whooper swans' below. - 135.
-Other significant sightings included passage flocks of fieldfares (including 14 flocks of 1-140+ birds during November 2005) and redwings (including 18 flocks of 1-300+ birds in October-November 2005 and eight flocks of 1-30+ birds in October-November 2006.
-Snow buntings were recorded each winter, with 1-2
+Grasshopper warbler was recorded on several occasions in autumn 2003, including four records of single birds in November.

+142. Small numbers of whooper swans were recorded in both the WSA and ESA.
+These are detailed under 'Wintering and passage whooper swans' below.

+143. Other significant sightings included passage flocks of fieldfares (including 14 flocks of 1-140+ birds during November 2005) and redwings (including 18 flocks of 1-300+ birds in October-November 2005 and eight flocks of 1-30+ birds in October-November 2006.
+Snow buntings were recorded each winter, with 1-2 birds seen on four occasions in 2003-04, 1-28 birds on 11 occasions in 2005-06, and 1-6 birds on three occasions in 2006-07.

-- birds seen on four occasions in 2003-04, 1-28 birds on 11 occasions in 2005-06, and 1-6 birds on three occasions in 2006-07. - 136.
-Unusual records included a little egret and turtle dove in October 2003 and two blackcaps, two mealy redpolls and two waxwings in October 2005.
+144. Unusual records included a little egret and turtle dove in October 2003 and two blackcaps, two mealy redpolls and two waxwings in October 2005.